Ionite/pyschematron/specification_notes.md

 - title

 Not implemented:
-- full handling of querybindings as specified in the annexes
 - schemaVersion check
 - defaultPhase
 - p
 - icon
 - see
 - fpi

+Need to verify:
+- full handling of querybindings as specified in the annexes

 ##### 5.4.14 value-of element